jlovejo2/Portfolio_react/README.md

 ## Issues With Code
 * the gifs all play at once and stay in the frame of the table.
 Would like to be able to have them open up to a larger frame so they are easier to view
-* issues with email sending on deployed app